SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **Jsonarray**
-> JsonArrayResponse Jsonarray(ctx, body, modelURI)
-Run inference on the input and returns it as a JsonArrayResponse
+> JsonArrayResponse Jsonarray(ctx, body, deploymentName, modelName, version) Run inference on the input and returns it as a JsonArrayResponse

 ### Required Parameters